Claims made under the Inheritance Act 1975

 Who is entitled to make an Inheritance Act claim?

 The Inheritance Act is there to help spouses, children, civil partners, cohabitees and other dependants who have not been adequately provided for.
-If a will (or the intestacy rules) fails to make ‘reasonable financial provision’ and you fall into one of the categories, then you may be able to make an Inheritance Act claim.
+If a will (or the intestacy rules) cannot make ‘reasonable financial provision’ and you fall into one of the categories, then you may be able to make an Inheritance Act claim.

 What does the court take into account in Inheritance Act claims?